 The Corporation holds management contracts with the Alberta Government for the management of the Susan Lake and Poplar Creek aggregate operations, located north of Fort McMurray.
 The Corporation's mandate is to operate the aggregate resources for public use and generates its revenue from the management of these two aggregate operations.
 The business of the Corporation is seasonal with the majority of revenue earned in the 3rd and 4th quarters.
 This is due largely to construction projects starting up in the spring and summer seasons.
-However, during Q1 2012 The Corporation reported its own record high sales volume for the first three months of a fiscal year, with unusually strong demand for aggregates during the first quarter.
+However, during Q1 2012 the Corporation reported its own record high sales volume for the first three months of a fiscal year, with unusually strong demand for aggregates during the first quarter.
+During Q2 2012, aggregate demand from the public pits surpassed Q2 2011 by 68.9%.
+Year to date, the Corporation's public pit tonneage demand exceeded prior year by 81.0%.